barbara73/rdf_sphn/README.md

 1. parses all `ttl` files into one graph,
 2. creates a new resource graph.
+3. for each patient do:

-2. for each row of the source table a resource is created in the resource graph,
+	1. for each row of the source table a resource is created in the resource graph,
   		1. creates the concept class as subject.
    		2. finds the attribute in the graph and uses as predicate.
    		3. adds the literal or the resource of a concept as object.
-4. serializes as turtle and writes to `.ttl` file for each entity separate.
+	2. serializes as turtle and writes to `.ttl` file for each entity separate.
+	3. validate with SHACL

 > Important: Run the code for `sphn` and your project separately if you have two ontologies.
 So, you will also need two mapping files.